samclarke/sceditor.com/content/documentation/files.md

 ## Core files <a id="core"></a>

+   * `minified/sceditor.min.js`
+     The core editor minified.

    * `minified/jquery.sceditor.min.js`
-     The core editor minified.

-   * `minified/jquery.sceditor.default.min.css`
-     The default CSS used to style the content of the editor.
-The URL to this file should be passed via the `style` option.

-   * `minified/jquery.sceditor.bbcode.min.js`
-     The core editor bundled with the BBCode plugin.

-   * `minified/jquery.sceditor.xhtml.min.js`
-     The core editor bundled with the XHTML plugin.
+     The core editor minified with jQuery intergration.

 ## Plugins <a id="plugins"></a>

+   * `minified/plugins/autoyoutube.js`
+     The minified AutoYoutube plugin.
+Add to the `plugin` option to enable it.

+   * `minified/plugins/dragdrop.js`
+     The minified Drag and Drop plugin.
+Add to the `plugin` option to enable it.

+   * `minified/plugins/undo.js`
+     The minified undo plugin.
+Add to the `plugin` option to enable it.

+   * `minified/plugins/plaintext.js`
+     The minified plain text plugin.
+Add to the `plugin` option to enable it.

+## Formats <a id="formats"></a>

-   * `minified/plugins/bbcode.js`
+   * `minified/formats/bbcode.js`
-     The minified BBCode plugin.
-Not needed if using the `minified/jquery.sceditor.bbcode.min.js` file.
+     The minified BBCode format.
+Use the `format` option to enable it.

-   * `minified/plugins/xhtml.js`
+   * `minified/formats/xhtml.js`
-     The minified XHTML plugin.
-Not needed if using the `minified/jquery.sceditor.bbcode.xhtml.js` file.
+     The minified XHTML format.
+Use the `format` option to enable it.

 ## Themes <a id="themes"></a>

    * `minified/themes/default.css`
      Default theme.

+   * `minified/themes/defaultdark.css`
+     Dark version of the default theme.
+Works best with SVG icons.

    * `minified/themes/modern.css`
      Modern theme.